 Map of Where to Stay in New Zealand

 Wellington is not only the political capital of New Zealand – but is also often considered the capital of cool in the country!
-This is where you will get a great introduction to Kiwi culture – from well crafted flat whites to winding nature trails.
+This is where you will get a great introduction to Kiwi culture – from well crafted flat whites to winding nature trails and even spotless beaches featuring a selection of New Zealand’s freshest dive sites.
 The city centre is home to independent boutiques and some of the best nightlife destinations in the city.

-Speaking of Lord of the Rings, the WETA Workshop is based in Wellington where you can take an enlightening tour of how the special effects team worked on the movies!
+Speaking of Lord of the Rings, the WETA Workshop is based in Wellington where you can take an enlightening Wellington half-day city tour with WETA workshop exploration included.
+You’ll learn how the special effects team made magical creatures, weapons and costumes to make fantasy worlds come to life whilst sampling some of Wellingtons’ best cultural attractions for a jam-packed morning!
 Wellington also has its fair share of natural attractions, with some gorgeous beaches to the south and volcanic mountains surrounding the urban core.

-Backpacking Wellington is and amazing experience since it’s the perfect gateway between the North and the South Island!
-The ferry to the South Island departs from here, and the local airport also provides cheap connections to other cities across the country.
+Backpacking Wellington is an amazing experience since it’s the perfect gateway between the North and the South Island!
+The ferry to the South Island departs from here, and the local airport also provides cheap connections to other cities across the country as well as access to some of the best New Zealand winery tours.
 Wellington is located right in the heart of New Zealand, and is a fantastic base for exploring further afield.
-There are many epic hostels in Wellington as well, making it easier to travel on a budget,
+There are many epic hostels in Wellington as well, making it easier to travel on a budget.

 Best Places to Stay in Wellington: